IliaZaidin/react-around-auth/README.md

-# Project #5 in the course Creating an Interface with React.
+# Project in the course Back-End Basics for Web Developers.
 The objective is building a one page site using the following tools: React.JS.

 Technologies used: React.JS